Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 `gpu.queue_groups`, which contains the supported queues for creating and managing different resources.

-Above representation is for `Metal` GPU driver in MacOS, which is very different than actual
+The above representation is for `Metal` GPU driver in MacOS, which is very different than actual
 Vulkan Queue Family, which you can see in any Linux OS.